FREQUENTLY ASKED QUESTIONS:

 Our meeting room is available to rent Tuesday - Friday, 9:00 am to 5:00 pm.

-For rental requests and pricing information, please complete and submit the facility rental request form.
+For use requests and pricing information, please complete and submit the Facility Use and Event Request form.

 The pavilion is available for individuals, friends, and families to enjoy— take a break, read a book, enjoy a snack — on a first-come-first-serve basis.